 However, amateur athletes may perform a maximum of one element with a value higher than 0.5.
-Athletes who break this rule will automatically and immediately be placed and evaluated in the Elite category.
+Athletes who break this rule will automatically and immediately be placed and evaluated in the Competitive category.
+This rule also applies to Aerial Art competition.